cndpost/readings/Readme.md

              go run main.go

-   Chat UI page in javascript:

-      Following HTML and javascript code implemented the UI part of the chat-app.
+   Chat UI page in javascript.
+Following HTML and javascript code implemented the UI part of the chat-app:

 ```